glinesbdev/versus/src/verse/basics/README.md

     # ...definition of class...
 ```

 Inheritance is a way to tell the program, "Okay, I'm not exatly this other class but I want to act like one".
-This means that you get **all** of the functionality, methods, dat members, etc., of another class to use in your own!
-This makes making complex objects much easier if most of what they do resides in another class' definition.
+This means that you get **all** of the functionality, methods, data members, etc., of another class to use in your own!
+This makes making or extending (adding new functionality to) complex objects much easier if most of what they do resides in another class' definition.

 The syntax breakdown of inheriting from another class is `my_class := class(class_to_inherit):`.